flaneurette/Natural-Grammar/README.md

        Punctuation
        Past tense correction

-As spellchecking is senstive to false positives, the class does not have a complete spellchecker.
-Additional spellchecking must still be done.

 # Example code:
        $run     = new grammar();
        $text    = 'We were starting to ski downhill in my 1000$ camoflage suit, like I did a million times before.
 Then, I chnaged my mind.
 "Help!!!"
 I said.
 Jane heard me.
 She said: "What's wrong"?
 Oooooooouch!!!';